 The Company intends to engage in repurchase agreements for the account of the Fund.
-For the account of the Fund, it may enter into repurchase agreements of a maximum term of twelve months with credit and financial services institutions established in an EU member state, an EEA signatory state or a non-EU member state whose prudential rules are equivalent to those of EU law in the view of BaFin.
+For the account of the Fund, it may enter into repurchase agreements of a maximum term of twelve months with credit and financial services institutions established in an EU Member State, an EEA signatory state or a third country whose prudential rules are considered by BaFin to be equivalent to those laid down in EU law.
 A minimum credit rating as a prerequisite for the selection of this institution is not provided for, since these transactions are subject to a collateral requirement.